The Tortured Poets Department (song): Music and lyrics

-The title track, "The Tortured Poets Department", is number two on the album's standard track listing.
 It is a synth-pop and jangle pop song built on hushed drums, sparkling synth arpeggios, and electronic sounds.
 According to Clash's Lauren Webb, the song has a 1980s power ballad sensibility that evokes the music of Roxette, Cutting Crew, and Phil Collins.
 Meanwhile, Bryan West from The Tennessean said that the track's "soft beat" recalls that of Swift's 2023 song "Suburban Legends".

 The lyrics of "The Tortured Poets Department" are about experiencing emotional turmoil and heartbreak in a relationship while also being introspective.
 In the lyrics, Swift's character recalls mutual friends of her and her partner, Lucy and Jack.

 John Wohlmacher of Beats Per Minute interpreted the song's lyrics as satirical, adding that Swift acknowledges her inferiority to the artistic levels of Dylan Thomas and Patti Smith, and believes that achieving great artistry comes from embracing deep self-realization and creative integrity rather than fame.
 In the song's opening, "Who uses typewriters anyway?", Swift seems to question the use of vintage technology, as an expression of artistic struggle, rather, views the instrument as serving a visual purpose.
 She calls herself and her partner "modern idiots", a self-critique and awareness of their artistic limitations.
 Swift possibly desires to gain a deep, genuine engagement in her creative process that Thomas and Smith achieved.